AnuragSinghDhami/gold_price_prediction/README.md

 # gold_price_prediction
-Project Description: Gold Price Prediction Using Random Forest Regression This project focuses on predicting gold prices using machine learning techniques, specifically Random Forest Regression.
+Project Description: Gold Price Prediction
+This project focuses on predicting gold prices using machine learning techniques, specifically Random Forest Regression.
 The aim is to develop a model that can analyze historical gold price data and forecast future prices based on key economic indicators.

 Objectives: